FilUnderscore/ImprovedHordes/README.md

 Note: This mod can be added to existing saves to start working, no new save is required.
 Testing has been done on removing the mod from an existing save game, and no issues have currently been uncovered.

 # Installation
-**Note:** Do not download the whole repository and attempt to install the ImprovedHordes folder in the dev branch, as it will not work due to no compiled DLL being present.
+**Note:** Do not download the whole repository and attempt to install the ImprovedHordes folder from the dev branch, as it will not work due to no compiled DLL being present.
 Follow the installation instructions below.

 ## For Clients
 Download and extract the latest release from the [Releases](https://github.com/FilUnderscore/ImprovedHordes/releases) page, then just drag and drop the ImprovedHordes folder into the `Mods` folder in your 7 Days to Die install folder.
 Settings can be modified in the `Config/ImprovedHordes/settings.xml` file in the mod's folder.